Pranto-Sen/django-admin-crud/README.md

         SOURCE_FOLDER=         # Path to the directory where Scrapy project images are stored

       ```
+    - The Scrapy project images are stored in a folder named "hotel_images" located on the local storage.
+You can navigate inside this folder    "hotel_images" to access the images.
 7. **Create Migrations for Your App**
     ```
     python manage.py makemigrations